dale-senior/EcomTechTest/README.md

  - Currently It won't accept json objects as input for the api calls.
  - api keys/tokens.
  - git branches should be seperated into develop and master
+ - make more use of the logger, using serilog or something similar